sycom/userScripts/readme.md

 * rss orange orange > to none of the feeds
 * rss vert green > to some of the feeds
 * rss bleu blue > to all feeds

-### TFH - Twitter Follow Helper (last version v 0.6 - 20120530 not maintained for now)
-This script used to add some informations on twitter profile pages (better if you're logged in).
-Find more detailed informations on it's *[home page](bit.ly/scolProdTFH)*
-* is the tweepl following you?
-* is s/he in your current network?
-(Social Graph Score via twtrfrnd)
-* is s/he conversationale (@replies rate)? (via FollowCost)
-* is s/he a big poster? (via FollowCost)
-* is s/he mentioned in tweets? (via Twitter API)
-* is the tweepl influent and how?
-(Klout score and type)
-* who does the tweepl like? (via autoFF)

-It did also exist in Chrome extension flavour

 # circuit
 * **[Framagit][origin]**